vinaykanna/Programming-Fundamentals/README.md

 # Programming Fundamentals
-It's collection of all general programming fundamental concepts irrespective of programming language.
+It's a collection of all general programming fundamental concepts, irrespective of programming language.